RockefellerArchiveCenter/pyfc4/README.md

 foo.add_triple(foo.rdf.prefixes.foaf.knows, bar.uri)
 ```

 To commit these modifications to the resource's graph, use the method `.update`.
-This sends the updated graph as a `PUT` request, then retrieves the updated graph and sets that to the resource instance.
+This sends the updated graph as a `PATCH` request, then retrieves the updated graph and sets that to the resource instance.

 ```
 foo.update()